FAQ – Pregnant at Burning Man

 Q. I’m pregnant.
 Should I come to Burning Man?

 A. The best advice to this question comes from your provider.
-In general it is advised that any woman who is pregnant and planning on going to Burning Man to discuss with her provider whether or not she is high-risk (e.g. history of ectopics, diabetic, previous miscarriages, history of eclampsia, history of pre-term labor or delivery, incompetent cervix, preeclampsia, PROM etc.).
+In general it is advised that any person who is pregnant and planning on going to Burning Man to discuss with their provider whether or not they are high-risk (e.g. history of ectopics, diabetic, previous miscarriages, history of eclampsia, history of pre-term labor or delivery, incompetent cervix, preeclampsia, PROM etc.).
 All the OB/Gyn provider needs to know is the minimum about Burning Man … that is, a week long outdoor experience in the high desert with limited local medical facilities, and with the closest hospital 100 miles away.
 Given this basic information about Burning Man and the specific considerations for your pregnancy, they will be able to give you the best advice possible.

 Q. What about all the dust and dirt?
 How will that affect me and my baby?